sychan/kb_sdk_docs/_sources/tutorial/implement.rst.txt

 It's good practice to make some run-time checks of the parameters passed into your ``module_nameImpl#filter_contigs_max`` method.
 While params will get checked in the Narrative UI, if your app ever gets called from another codebase, it will bypass any UI typechecks.

-Make sure your user passes in a workspace, an assembly reference, a minimum length greater than zero, and a a maximum length greater than zero:
+Make sure your user passes in a workspace, an assembly reference, a minimum length greater than zero, and a maximum length greater than zero:

 .. code-block:: python